dimsmol/ojster/readme.md

 };
 ```

-`<% @block blockName { } %>` - opens and closes block _blockName_
+`<% @block blockName { } %>` - opens and closes block _blockName_.
 Such an empty block can be defined to be overriden in child templates.

-There is one special block name `main` - it indicates a block that will be appended on template's `render()` method call.
+`main` is a special block name indicating a block that will be appended on template's `render()` method call.
-By default, text outside of any block will be supposed to be raw JS code.
+By default, text outside of any block will be supposed to be a raw JS code.

 ## Readme TODO